A discontinuous Galerkin method for nonlinear biharmonic Schr\"{o}dinger equations: Abstract

 \section{Abstract}

-This paper proposes and analyzes an ultra-weak local discontinuous Galerkin scheme for one-dimensional nonlinear biharmonic Schr\"{o}dinger equations.
-We develop the paradigm of the local discontinuous Galerkin method by introducing the second-order spatial derivative as an auxiliary variable instead of the conventional first-order derivative.
-The proposed semi-discrete scheme preserves a few physically relevant properties such as the conservation of mass and the conservation of Hamiltonian accompanied by its stability for the targeted nonlinear biharmonic Schr\"{o}dinger equations.
-We also derive optimal $L^2$-error estimates of the scheme that measure both the solution and the auxiliary variable.
+This paper proposes and analyzes a fully discrete scheme that discretizes space with an ultra-weak local discontinuous Galerkin scheme and time with the Crank--Nicolson method for the nonlinear biharmonic Schr\"{o}dinger equation.
+We first rewrite the problem into a system with a second-order spatial derivative and then apply the ultra-weak discontinuous Galerkin method to the system.
+The proposed scheme is more computationally efficient compared with the local discontinuous Galerkin method because of fewer auxiliary variables, and unconditionally stable without any penalty terms; it also preserves the mass and Hamiltonian conservation that are important properties of the nonlinear biharmonic Schrödinger equation.
+We also derive optimal $L^2$-error estimates of the semi-discrete scheme that measure both the solution and the auxiliary variable with general nonlinear terms.
 Several numerical studies demonstrate and support our theoretical findings.

 \textbf{Keywords}: discontinuous Galerkin, nonlinear biharmonic Schr\"{o}dinger equation, stability, error estimates

 \textbf{AMS subject }: 65M12, 65M60